ayushkhaitanrutgers/ayushkhaitanrutgers.github.io/teaching.md

     <h2 class="card__title">Intro to proofs using Lean</h2>
     <div class="card__body">
       <p>I am also teaching an Intro to Proofs course based on Lean.
 This is one of the first such courses offered in the country, and I had to design several components of the course myself, that may be useful to other instructors teaching this course in the future.</p>
       <p>We are using Heather Macbeth's <a href= "https://hrmacbeth.github.io/math2001/">textbook</a> in our course.
 The students are expected to write both rigorous "human" proofs, as well as Lean proofs for every question that we attempt.
-We are systematically working through the entire textbook, and uploading solutions to all questions on GitHub.
+We are systematically working through the entire textbook, and <a href="https://github.com/ayushkhaitanrutgers/Intro-to-proofs">uploading</a> solutions to all questions on GitHub.
 This comprehensive approach to Lean has been very rewarding, and most of the students in my class can now write proofs for non-trivial lemmas all by themselves, using intricate sequences of tactics and lemmas from MathLib4.</p>
     </div>
   </article>